Tiberius Claudius Novius: Life

 As hoplite general for the seventh time in the reign of Emperor Nero, Novius oversaw and paid for the construction of a new stage building in the Theatre of Dionysus, which was dedicated jointly to Dionysus Eleuthereus and Emperor Nero (IG II2 3182).
-For this, he seems to have been rewarded with another statue, erected by Marcus Porcius Cato, who was son of the consul of 36 and had settled in Athens.
+For this, he seems to have been rewarded with another statue, erected by Marcus Porcius Cato, who was the son of the consul of 36 and had settled in Athens.

 Finally, Novius served as hoplite general for the eighth time in AD 61, thus exceeding the record of Antipater of Phlya, who had served seven times under Augustus.
 In this year, the High Priest of Nero and Zeus Eleutherius at Plataea, Gaius Julius Spartiaticus was sent into exile and Novius assumed the role.
 He also organised for the erection of a bronze inscription in honour of Nero on the east facade of the Parthenon (SEG 32.251).
 This was the usual position for the dedication of a temple to a god, but Carrol considers it "quite improbable" that this inscription dedicated the Parthenon to Nero.
 He argues that it summarised an honorific decree celebrating early victories in the Roman–Parthian War of 58–63.
 The original decipherer of this text, Eugene P. Andrews described it as "the story of how a proud people, grown servile, did a shameful thing, and were sorry afterward."
 Another inscription from this year, IG II2 1990, gives his title in full:

 Geagan shows that the title of "manager of the city" had been created for Novius; it was subsequently held by several other individuals down to the time of Trajan.
 Oliver suggests that the office made Novius the supreme authority over the religious matters and properties in Athens.
 The titles of "manager of the city" and "lawgiver" had previously been held by Demetrius of Phalerum.
 The title of "best of the Greeks" should refer to a victory in the armed footrace at the Eleutheria festival at Plataea.

 Novius is not attested again after this year and the references to Nero in the Theatre of Dionysus and on the Parthenon were removed when the Emperor was killed and a damnatio of his memory was declared in AD 69.